pavel-surinin/declarativejs/README.md

 # declarative-js
 Library for declarative coding, that has array functions to filter, group by, collect to map and object and sort in javascript.
-Contatins javascript optional for handlingany types of null in javascript.It is also fully typed for `typescript`.
+Contains javascript optional for handling any types of null in javascript.It is also fully typed for `typescript`.

 [![npm version](https://badge.fury.io/js/declarative-js.svg)](https://www.npmjs.com/package/declarative-js)
 [![Build Status](https://travis-ci.org/pavel-surinin/declarative-js.svg?branch=master)](https://travis-ci.org/pavel-surinin/declarative-js)